ThommesW75/Arbeitszeitanalyse/README.md

     Print a summary report to the console.

+    Infrastructure (Terraform): In Progress - The infrastructure code for the application and database components has been structured.

 For more details on the Python application, see the Python-App README.
 Project Vision / Roadmap